Dún Laoghaire: Harbour project

-On the night of 18–19 November 1807, two troopships, the Prince of Wales, and the Rochdale, which had departed from Dublin, were driven on to the rocks between Blackrock and Dún Laoghaire with the loss of over 400 lives.
+On the night of 18–19 November 1807, two troopships, Prince of Wales, and Rochdale, which had departed from Dublin, were driven on to the rocks between Blackrock and Dún Laoghaire with the loss of over 400 lives.
 This disaster gave new impetus to an existing campaign for an "asylum harbour" to be constructed near Dublin.

 19th century

-When King George IV came to visit the new port under construction in 1821, the name Dunleary was replaced by "Kingstown" in his honour.
+When George IV came to visit the new port under construction in 1821, the name Dunleary was replaced by "Kingstown" in his honour.
 The town returned to its former name in August 1920, in the lead-up to the creation of the Irish Free State.

 Ireland's first railway, covering the five and a half miles from Dublin (Westland Row station) to Kingstown was opened on 17 December 1834.
 Costing £200,000, it terminated at the old harbour of Dunleary, which adjoins today's West Pier.
 Soon afterwards, the railway was extended to Victoria wharf (later St. Michael's Wharf) of the new Dún Laoghaire harbour.
 Originally fares were sixpence (third class), eight pence (second class) and a shilling (first class).
 The journey took 15 minutes in 1837.
 The railway established Kingstown as a preferred suburb of Dublin and led to the construction of residential terraces.
 Gresham Terrace (now demolished) consisted of eight houses which formed one side of Victoria Square, so named at the request of Princess Victoria.

-By 1844 the Atmospheric Train connected Kingstown to Dalkey, leading to further development.
+By 1844, the Atmospheric Train connected Kingstown to Dalkey, leading to further development.
 The original station building was replaced in 1854 by a granite pavilion built in the neo-classical style by architect John Skipton Mulvany.
 The building, which has high ceilings and arched windows, has been in use as a restaurant since 2007.
 The Atmospheric Railway ceased operation in 1854 but was replaced by an extension of the mainline railway, which was ultimately extended to the ferry port of Rosslare.
 The opening of the railway from Dublin saw Kingstown become a Victorian era seaside resort.
 Capitalising on this, a small establishment named Hayes Hotel was purchased by railway engineer William Dargan and on the same site enlarged and incorporated into the new Royal Marine Hotel in 1863.